The Manaaki Hub is a cluster of services that looks after whānau from mokopuna to kaumātua who need

 • Visiting kaumātua in their homes & connecting them to support services.

-Whānau will be supported to link to Work and Income assistance for ongoing support, if that is required.
+Whānau will be supported to link to Work and Income assistance for on-going support as required or connected to other agencies who can help.

 Kaumātua Support and Outreach Service